Prapthi564/ai-in-a-day/04-conversational-ai/04-conversational-ai-new.md

 With Machine Learning (ML) and Natural Language Processing (NLP), Human Machine Interface (HMI) technologies are enjoying an increased adoption year over year.
 By 2021, [the growth of chatbots in this space is expected to be 25.07%](https://www.technavio.com/report/chatbot-market-industry-analysis).

 The way organizations are building conversational systems is evolving, with bots being built and maintained by a mix of technical and non-technical roles.
-Power Virtual Agents has the capability to extend its capabilities by allowing pro-code users to create dialogs/topics using the Azure Bot Framework Composer today.
+Microsoft Copilot Studio has the capability to extend its capabilities by allowing pro-code users to create dialogs/topics using the Azure Bot Framework Composer today.
 This experience allows technical and non-technical teams to build and host their solutions on a single platform.

 ![Architecture for Lab 4](media/ai-workflow.png)